Characters of Kingdom Hearts: Guest Square Enix charactersKingdom Hearts features characters from other Square Enix-developed titles, most prominently Final Fantasy. Most games include Moogles, who are a recurring element throughout the Final Fantasy series; they serve to run shops where players can create and purchase items used in the game.Kingdom Hearts prominently depicts several Final Fantasy characters as residents of the world Radiant Garden, which was known as Hollow Bastion prior to Kingdom Hearts II. Led by Squall Leonhart from Final Fantasy VIII, who goes by the name out of shame for his inability to save his home, the group also includes Final Fantasy VII characters Aerith Gainsborough, Yuffie Kisaragi, and Cid Highwind, who is an expert in the games' "Gummi Ship" feature. These characters form the "Hollow Bastion Restoration Committee" in Kingdom Hearts II to rebuild their destroyed world following Maleficent's defeat, using Merlin's house as a base. In both games, Leon and Yuffie are featured as opponents in the Olympus Coliseum. The Restoration Committee and its members return in Kingdom Hearts III Re Mind, helping Riku search for clues regarding Sora's disappearance.

-Youthful versions of Final Fantasy X characters Tidus and Wakka, as well as Final Fantasy VIII character Selphie Tilmitt, make recurring appearances as residents of the Destiny Islands.
-The three serve as optional sparring partners early in the first game.
+Youthful versions of Final Fantasy X characters Tidus and Wakka, as well as Final Fantasy VIII character Selphie Tilmitt, make recurring appearances as residents of the Destiny Islands and serve as optional sparring partners early on in the first game.

-Cloud Strife appears in Kingdom Hearts at Olympus Coliseum, based on Disney's Hercules.
-In the game, he is a mercenary hired by Hades to kill Hercules in exchange for the whereabouts of Sephiroth, who is an optional boss included in the North American, PAL, and Final Mix releases of the game.
-Cloud and Tifa Lockhart later appear in Kingdom Hearts II as allies of the Hollow Bastion Restoration Committee; Sephiroth also returns here as an optional boss, and is depicted as the embodiment of Cloud's darkness.
+Cloud Strife appears in Kingdom Hearts at Olympus Coliseum, in which he is a mercenary hired by Hades to kill Hercules in exchange for the whereabouts of Sephiroth, who is an optional boss in the North American, PAL, and Final Mix releases of the game.
+Cloud and Tifa Lockhart later appear in Kingdom Hearts II as allies of the Hollow Bastion Restoration Committee; Sephiroth also returns as an optional boss, and is depicted as the embodiment of Cloud's darkness.

-Younger incarnations of Final Fantasy VIII characters Seifer Almasy, Fujin, and Raijin—the latter two named "Fuu" and "Rai", respectively—appear in Kingdom Hearts II as members of Twilight Town's self-proclaimed disciplinary committee.
-Twilight Town also depicts Final Fantasy IX's Vivi Ornitier as an admirer of Seifer, and Final Fantasy VI's Setzer Gabbiani as a champion of the local Struggle sport; neither character was designed by Nomura, who included them under pressure from his staff.
+Younger incarnations of Final Fantasy VIII characters Seifer Almasy and Fujin and Raijin, who are known as "Fuu" and "Rai", appear in Kingdom Hearts II as members of Twilight Town's self-proclaimed disciplinary committee.
+Twilight Town also features Final Fantasy IX's Vivi Ornitier as an admirer of Final Fantasy VI's Setzer Gabbiani, who is a champion of the local Struggle sport.
+Neither character was designed by Nomura, who included them under pressure from his staff.

 The Gullwings from Final Fantasy X-2—Yuna, Rikku and Paine—are depicted as fairy-like creatures in Kingdom Hearts II, where they are initially sent by Maleficent to spy on the Hollow Bastion Restoration Committee, but later switch sides to help Sora's group in exchange for treasure.

+Zack Fair from Final Fantasy VII appears in Kingdom Hearts Birth by Sleep in Olympus Coliseum, where he is also a party member.

 Kefka Palazzo and the Warring Triad from Final Fantasy VI appear as a Heartless boss named "Mysterious Sir" in Kingdom Hearts Union χ.
-The recurring Final Fantasy summoned beings Shiva, Ramuh, Ifrit and Leviathan also appear as Heartless bosses in the game.
+Final Fantasy summons Shiva, Ramuh, Ifrit and Leviathan also appear as Heartless bosses in the game.

 The main characters of The World Ends with You—Neku Sakuraba, Yoshiya "Joshua" Kiryu, Shiki Misaki, Daisukenojo "Beat" Bito, and Raimu "Rhyme" Bito—appear in Dream Drop Distance as players of a Reapers' Game in Traverse Town.
-They are depicted as figments of their original selves, saved from fading out of existence by Joshua following Shibuya's destruction.
+They are depicted as figments of their original selves who Joshua saved from fading out of existence following Shibuya's destruction.

 The SS-01 SchwarzGheist from Einhänder appears as a Gummi Heartless boss in Kingdom Hearts III under the name "SchwarzGheist".